gap579137/WatcherDNS/README.md

 ## Security

-If you identify any security vulnerabilities within SnitchDNS, for the time being please contact me on twitter - [@sadreck](https://twitter.com/sadreck)
+If you identify any security vulnerabilities within WatcherDNS, for the time being please contact me on twitter - [@sadreck](https://twitter.com/sadreck)

 ## Credits